elchininet/home-assistant-javascript-templates/README.md

             }
         );

-        // Later untrack the template
+        // Later if one wants to untrack the template untrack();
-        untrack();

     });